nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Addons.md

 ### NVMe Addon Options

-* _you can only use 1 of them_
-* _it is only possible to change this option in a clean DSM Installation_
+_you can only use 1 of them - it is only possible to change this option in a clean DSM Installation_

 * nvmecache: Adds NVMe Disks as Cache <- working after first reboot
 * nvmestorage: Adds NVMe Disks as Storage <- working after first reboot | EXPERIMENTAL